bet4a/d3wiki/Geo-Streams.md

 <a name="clipExtent" href="#wiki-clipExtent">#</a> d3.geo.<b>clipExtent</b>()

-Create a new stream [transform](#wiki-transform) that implements axis-aligned bounding box clipping.
+Create a new stream [transform](#wiki-transform) that implements axis-aligned rectangle clipping.
 This is typically used to clip geometry to the viewport after [projecting](Geo-Projections).

 <a name="clipExtent_extent" href="#wiki-clipExtent_extent">#</a> clipExtent.<b>extent</b>([<i>extent</i>])